 Why is it so important to create a zero-waste bathroom?

-You probably are also familiar with all the plastics in the oceans.
+You probably are familiar with the plastics problem in the oceans.
 The contamination grows worse and worse.
 We do not want our oceans to be made out of plastics.
 That is why today is the right time to start your zero waste lifestyle.
 And if you do use something made out of plastic, at least make sure you recycle it the right way.
 In that way, nature is harmed the least.
 Are you ready to create a zero-waste bathroom?

 Your shower in an eco-friendly style